MSE - Materials Science & Engineering

 MSE 497 Independent Study credit: 1 to 4 Hours.

 Individual study of any topic in materials science and engineering under the supervision of a member of the faculty.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
-May be repeated to a maximum of 4 hours.
+May be repeated.
 Prerequisite: Consent of instructor.

 MSE 498 Special Topics credit: 1 to 4 Hours.